codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-05-uo9.md

-In this stage, you'll add support for watching a non-existent key.
+In this stage, you'll add support for watching a missing key.

 ### Watching Non-existent Keys